 Toothpaste: How Much Do You Know?

 Many of us don’t think much about toothpaste.
 We use it until the tube is just about empty, then add it to the shopping list and restock our bathroom shelves.
-Toothpaste is crucial ally in keeping teeth cleaned of food particles and oral bacteria.
+Toothpaste is a crucial ally in keeping teeth cleaned of food particles and oral bacteria.
 Our dental team in Grand Prairie, TX knows that proper daily home care, and attending regularly schedule checks and cleanings, are vital to good oral health.
 If you are in the know about good family brushing, you’ll be ahead in the tooth care game!

 Did You Know: All Toothpastes Are Not Created Equal